THE 7 MOST FREQUENTLY ASKED QUESTIONS, plus THE BUG REPORT — Please Read!!!

 You have to assign a product to a facility before you can deliver that product to the facility – If you are setting up a route and can’t deliver a particular product to a particular facility because you don’t see it in the drop down box for that facility, then you have to go back to the facility (in the Facility menu) and assign that product to the facility.
 You can only deliver products that are already assigned to a facility.
 To assign a product to a facility, you add the product to the facility and give it an on-hand amount, and/or amounts for production per day and demand per day.
 Any or all of these amounts can be set to zero.

-You can also do this for airplane routes if needed.
 Airplane routes are also drawn as straight lines between starting and destination facilities.
-Sometimes you may want to modify these straight lines to avoid restricted airspace etc. See more information about routes in Tips for Building Supply Chain Models – scroll down the the “Routes” section of that page.
+You can usually leave airplane routes as straight lines because airplanes can fly over sea and land.
+Sometimes you may want to modify these straight lines to avoid restricted airspace and you would modify the initial route the same way that ship routes are modified.
+See more information about routes in Tips for Building Supply Chain Models – scroll down the the “Routes” section of that page.

 6. Application screens sometimes freeze – I make a change on the Edit screen and click the “Update” button but it doesn’t update, the dialog box twirler just keeps twirling.
 Or I click the “Simulation” button on the Edit screen, and it opens a new browser tab for the Simulate screen but the screen remains grayed out – why is that?